{{org_field_logo}}

 4.1 Statutory Sick Pay (SSP) Entitlement

-Employees may be eligible for Statutory Sick Pay (SSP) if they:
+Employees who meet the statutory qualifying conditions may be eligible for Statutory Sick Pay (SSP).

 4.2 Managing Sickness Absence Efficiently